KILLinefficiency/Explore/README.md

 Data Manager with Python Integration.
 Explore is a REPL Data Manager with Python Integration.

-The official documentaion can be found in the ``Documentation`` directory in this repository.
+The official documentation can be found in the ``Documentation`` directory in this repository.

 The Explore Package can be found in the ``explore-package`` directory.